hud-code/blinqr.io/src/content/docs/protocol/data-model.md

 ---
 title: Data Model
-description: Specification for the BlinQR reminder slot data model.
+description: Specification for the blinqr reminder slot data model.
 ---

-This document describes the data model used by the BlinQR system for managing reminder slots.
+This document describes the data model used by the blinqr system for managing reminder slots.

 ## Overview

-BlinQR manages exactly **5 reminder slots**.
+blinqr manages exactly **5 reminder slots**.
 Each slot represents an independent daily reminder that can be configured through the mobile app.

 ## ReminderSlot